qmk/qmk_firmware/docs/feature_rgb_matrix.md

 #define RGB_MATRIX_TYPING_HEATMAP_DECREASE_DELAY_MS 50
 ```

 Heatmap effect may not light up the correct adjacent LEDs for certain key matrix layout such as split keyboards.
-The following define will limit the effect to just pressed keys:
+The following define will limit the effect to pressed keys only:
 ```c
 #define RGB_MATRIX_TYPING_HEATMAP_SLIM
 ```